The pivot to the new way of life has not been easy, but the takeaways during this stay home period have been truly transformative.

 However, for the most part, I believe that the pandemic has altered much of how we live our lives, including fulfilling our domestic and professional obligations.
 Pivoting has not been easy, but will most certainly, if not already, inform how many of us will go into the post-lockdown period.

-Here are some of my key takeaways from the circuit breaker in Singapore, that I hope to bring with me even after the measures have been lifted.
+Here are some of lessons I have learnt from the stay home measures or circuit breaker in Singapore, that I hope to bring with me even after the measures have been lifted.

 1. Communication is everything

 The last couple of months have hit all of us in different ways.
 For many entrepreneurs like me, the pandemic has forced us to switch gears and ramp up our efforts at an immense rate.
 This process has not been easy and is certainly not a one-man task; my team at Plano has been working tirelessly to achieve our strategic objectives.